Marlfields Primary Academy – Our Curriculum Intent

 This document is shared with parents to present the details of the curriculum in an accessible and interesting way.

-From September 2014 we have introduced new areas to our taught curriculum:-
+From September 2014, British Values was introduced into our taught curriculum:-

 At Marlfields Primary Academy we believe in and teach our learners about the fundamental British Values of: